-Birmingham 2022 is an inclusive and accessible event, featuring the largest integrated Commonwealth Games Para-Sport program in history.
+Birmingham 2022 is an inclusive and accessible event, featuring the largest integrated Commonwealth Games Para-Sport programme in history.

 Consideration is being made for people with accessibility requirements, ensuring a safe, independent and dignified experience for athletes, spectators, media and all people involved with the Games.

-This website is run by Birmingham Organising Committee for the 2022 Commonwealth Games Ltd. We want as many people as possible to be able to use this website.
+This website is run by Birmingham Organising Committee for the 2022 Commonwealth Games Ltd and developed by Pulselive We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 We’ve also made the website text as simple as possible to understand.

 AbilityNet has advice on making your device easier to use if you have a disability.

 We know some parts of this website are not fully accessible:

 - Most older PDF documents are not fully accessible to screen reader software

 - The competition schedule and calendar does not display correctly with style sheets disabled